 Teaching Approach

-Lectures are released at the start of each week with the majority of lectures released within the first 4 weeks.
+Lectures are released at the start of each week, with the majority of lectures released within the first 4 weeks.
 The lectures are broken down by each skill; highlighting multiple parts.
-Each lecture has objective of the exercise, applications followed by written instructions and video examples for each step.
-The videos are generally 1 to 2min long and show actual training sessions.
-No voiceover is used during video however, occasional subtitles are in the video.
+Each lecture has an objective of the exercise and applications, followed by written instructions and video examples for each step.
+The videos are generally 1 to 2 minutes long and show actual training sessions.
+No voiceover is used during the video.
+However, occasional subtitles are in the video.
 Homework summaries are at the end of each lecture.

 Heather Lawson (she/her) is a Certified Professional Dog Trainer - Knowledge Skills Assessed (CPDT-KSA) and also a Karen Pryor Academy Certified Training Partner (KPA-CTP), a CGN evaluator and a free-style judge.
 She has been training dogs and their humans for more that 20 years after deciding that...(Click here for full bio and to view Heather's upcoming courses)